kelvinintech/Configuring-and-Maintaining-DNS-Servers/README.md

 <p>
-When your device joins a network, it might not know which DNS server to ask for IP addresses.
+When your device joins a network, it might not know which <b>DNS server</b> to ask for IP addresses.
 DHCP helps by telling your device the IP address of the DNS server it should use.
-So, DHCP helps devices find and configure the DNS server they need to talk to when they want to resolve domain names.
+So, DHCP helps devices find and configure the <b>DNS server</b> they need to talk to when they want to resolve domain names.
 </p>

   ![i'm-so-confused-miranda-lucas](https://github.com/kelvinintech/Configuring-and-Maintaining-DNS-Servers/assets/110644520/3354b530-c089-4e43-b91d-848e6f83e54e)